interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 2. Origin connector forwards the message to the peer's connector using its existing transport.
 3. Peer connector receives the message, identifies which settlement engine instance the account is associated with, and sends a request to its settlement engine to handle the message.
 4. Peer settlement engine processes the message and responds with its own message.
-5. Peer connector sends the response message back across the transport channel to the origin connector.
+5. Peer connector sends the response message back across the transport to the origin connector.
 6. Origin connector sends the response message back to the origin settlement engine.

 When a connector receives a request to send a message to the peer, the raw message from the settlement engine MUST be encoded within an ILP PREPARE packet as described below.
 Then, the ILP PREPARE should be sent to the peer's connector associated with the account using ILP-over-HTTP.